williamzheng0711/linked-loop-code/README.md

 # URAC23

-Please use command "python slow_runner.py" to start ONE single simulation.
+Please use go to the main-branch.

-Now the linked-loop code can correct all one-outage messages, except for those who lost on section 0 (this would be amended later, not hard to achieve)
+One can use command "python ach_runner.py --ka=50 --pe=0.1" to start a single simulation with number of active user = 50 and the parameter of the iid Bernoulli trials to be 0.1.